Voilaah/skillup-doc/docs/integration/courses/webhooks.md

 Triggered by specific events on your platform (ex: course creation, course update, course deletion, lesson creation, lesson update, lesson deletion...), webhooks automate communication between APIs and can be used to update SkillUp platform.

+Please, note that we do not allow to delete course content, for data integrity purpose.
+However, you can still *unpiblished* an existing module or lesson.